DevParashar19/Nimbus_Project_-DevParashar-_-35-/README.md

 This is our group's PPS project where we made Project simulating  a secure Electronic Voting System (EVS) similar to real digital voting machines. the system demonstrates:

-Secure authentication
+⭐Secure authentication

-Data integrity mechanisms
+⭐Data integrity mechanisms

-Use of dynamic memory, pointers, and modular programming
+⭐Use of dynamic memory, pointers, and modular programming

-Proper separation of concerns using multiple .c files
+⭐Proper separation of concerns using multiple .c files

-The system is simple but includes the core concepts used in real-world systems like EVMs and online voting portals.
+⭐The system is simple but includes the core concepts used in real-world systems like EVMs and online voting portals.

 It includes:

-Voter registration & authentication
+⭐Voter registration & authentication

-Candidate registration
+⭐Candidate registration

-Secure vote casting (one vote per voter)
+⭐Secure vote casting (one vote per voter)

-Transaction logging with checksum-based tamper detection
+⭐Transaction logging with checksum-based tamper detection

-Audit trail & reporting
+⭐Audit trail & reporting

-Dynamic memory allocation for voters, candidates, and logs
+⭐Dynamic memory allocation for voters, candidates, and logs

-Modular design with 4 independent source files
+⭐Modular design with 4 independent source files

 We made this completely in C language using VS Code ,and the program runs in terminal/console only (no website or UI).